tahia/Evo_CREs/README.md

 #### For CNS identification, check the dNCS pipeline developed by Song e al. (2020):
 https://github.com/baoxingsong/dCNS

-Also, check Scripts/README_dCNS.md for the parameters used to detect CNS in *Panicum*
+Also, check Scripts/README_dCNS.md for the parameters used to detect CNS in *Panicoids*